farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/04_camera_stream.md

 #### TabbedPanel of Image widgets
 BoxLayout
 To conveniently package the 4 image streams from the oak camera in the kivy `Window`, we will add the `Image` widgets as a `TabbedPanel`.
-A `BoxLayout` will be convenient to stack the `TabbedPanel` of image streams next to the `Labels` displaying the `AmigaTpdo1` values steramed from the canbus.
+A `BoxLayout` will be convenient to stack the `TabbedPanel` of image streams next to the `Labels` displaying the `AmigaTpdo1` values streamed from the canbus.
 So we push the `BoxLayout` of `Label` widgets one level deeper and add an additional `BoxLayout` level.

 So we will have a `BoxLayout` that stacks 2 sub-widgets horizontally (by default) of: